SosenWiosen/rust-mnist-neural-network/readme.md

-# Simple Rust Neural Network for classyfying digist from the MNIST dataset
+# Simple Rust Neural Network for classifying digist from the MNIST dataset

 Hi!
 My goal for this repo is to get some experience in Rust and ML.
 Here I will try to implement the Neural Networks from [this excellent course](http://neuralnetworksanddeeplearning.com/).
 At the point in time I'm writing this I'm not